gnomehat/gnomehat/README.md

 ## Requirements

-GnomeHat runs on Ubuntu 16.04 or higher and requires CUDA 8 or higher.
+GnomeHat runs on Ubuntu 16.04 or higher and requires one or more NVIDIA GPUs.
-You should be able to run the commands `nvidia-smi` and `nvcc` without errors.
+To use GnomeHat, you should be able to run the command `nvidia-smi` without errors.

 ### Your Code